 Ashley Renee Seward is a composer living and working in so-called Toronto, Canada.
-She is currently studying at the University of Toronto and has recently finished a Master of Music in Composition at the University of British Columbia, where she studied with Dorothy Chang, Jocelyn Morlock, and others.
-In her music, Ashley enjoys elucidating her perspective as a queer and neurodivergent individual, exploring her ideas through quirky forms and phrases as well as juxtaposition of lush triadic harmony and dimly-lit post-tonality.
+She is currently studying at the University of Toronto, where she studies with Christos Hatzis, and has recently finished a Master of Music in Composition at the University of British Columbia, where she studied with Dorothy Chang, Jocelyn Morlock, and others.
+Ashley exists in spaces between genres, genders, niches, and social-hierarchical positionalities and illuminates these tensions in her music.
 She enjoys writing for all instruments and ensembles, with a particular interest in small chamber ensembles and opera.

 When not composing, Ashley likes to play video games and plan out her Magic: The Gathering decks.
 Sometimes, if she’s feeling frisky, she will put on an obscure album and go for a walk.
 She has always wanted a cat (the photos here are of Juno, a wonderful fellow who unfortunately does not live with Ashley), so any commissioning payments will go towards getting a cat and housing and feeding a little guy.